michellesklee/predicting_home_values/README.md

 | 2016     | 18,987.79| 18,829.99 | 17,951.41 |
 | 2017     | 90,195.72| 34,387.60      |   49,549.69 |

+All models performs similarly when predicting 2016 home values; however, regularization with Ridge and Lasso improves prediction for 2017.

 ### V. Additional Models
 #### Feature Importance